Bootjack/browser-mem-test/README.md

 # browser-mem-test
-Test for how browsers reclaim memory from closed windows (or don't)
+A simple exercise illustrating how browsers reclaim memory from closed windows, or more significantly, how they do not.

+## Usage

+    npm install
+    npm start